SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![ButtonStats](./testImage/TeacherScreen/StatsButton.JPG)

-- If I click on View Booking of single lecture, a dropdown menù is shown with all my lecture.
+- If I click on `View Booking of single lecture`, a dropdown menu is shown with all my lectures.

 ![DropDown](./testImage/TeacherScreen/DropDownStats.JPG)